INTELLECTUAL PROPERTY ('IP')

-Ramsden Lawyers is pleased to offer an intellectual property service to legal and other professional firms on the Gold Coast as well as direct to our own corporate clients.
+Ramsden Lawyers offers an intellectual property service to legal and other professional firms on the Gold Coast as well as direct to our own corporate clients.

 We are happy to take instructions either directly from clients or from professional firms instructing on their clients’ behalf.

 Applications are examined in order of filing.
 The period of time taken between filing and examination of applications can vary considerably due to significant fluctuations in the number of applications lodged at any given time.